In the Fall 2024 I will be joining the IMF as an economist.

-I am a PhD candidate in Economics at University of Rochester
+I received PhD in Economics from University of Rochester in 2024.

 Research Interests: macroeconomics, labor economics